ati-ozgur/course-programming-languages/syllabus.md

 # Syllabus

-Instead of using traditional languages like ML/OCAML, we will use well known programming languages in this course.
+Instead of using traditional languages like ML/OCAML, we will use popular programming languages in this course.
 Most Examples will be given in  C# and javascript.
 Some examples could be given in other languages like C/C++ or java or python.
 Most modern programming languages incorporated a lot of programming language concepts to their core in recent years.